Updated: Feb 24

 Both the CEO and VP nodded with conviction after each expression.
 Then the CEO said, "So, now you understand why we would like you to deliver a motivational speech to help inflate our tires."

-I replied that, in my professional opinion, the employees did not need a motivational speech.
+I replied that the employees did not need a motivational speech, in my professional opinion.
+What the workers needed was help in learning how to communicate with one another.
 This was not an issue of flat tires.
 It was an issue of a failure to communicate, which is a common workplace problem, especially after a period of growth or change.
-What the workers needed was help in learning how to communicate with one another.

-All of the examples of “poor morale” that the CEO and VP recognized were rooted in communication.
+All examples of "poor morale" that the CEO and VP recognized were rooted in communication.
 Communication is the lifeblood of every organization.
 Poor communication causes friction, mistrust, frustration, anger, misunderstandings, mistakes, broken relationships, and decreased productivity.
 Credibility and trust between individuals cannot be earned from sending texts, emails, memos, or voicemails.
-It can only be earned during face to face interactions with our co-workers.
+It can only be reached during face-to-face interactions with our co-workers.
 Poor morale is often a symptom of poor communication.

-To make a long story short, the CEO and VP of Operations asked that I create a fun, fast-moving presentation geared toward improving the employee’s day to day communications that also motivated employees to achieve results.
+To make a long story short, the CEO and VP of Operations asked that I create a fun, fast-moving presentation geared toward improving the employee's day-to-day communications that motivated employees to achieve results.

-I often think about that conversation when I am flying across the country, delivering my popular presentation, "What We’ve Got Here: is Failure to Communicate.”
-This presentation depicts the realistic interactions of your employees’ miscommunications and provides solutions so logical you will say to yourself, “Now why didn’t I think of that?”
-Prerequisite: Sense of humor required
+When I am flying across the country, I often think about that conversation, delivering my popular presentation, "What We've Got Here: is Failure to Communicate."
+This presentation depicts the realistic interactions of your employees' miscommunications and provides solutions so logical you will say to yourself, "Now why didn't I think of that?"
+Prerequisite: Sense of humor required.